Transport in Belgrade: Electric buses

-In addition to those, there is a Vrabac (vrabac, meaning "sparrow") line of electric minibuses serving the pedestrian streets in the centre of Belgrade.
+In addition to those, there is the VRABAC (vrabac, meaning "sparrow") line of electric minibuses serving the pedestrian streets in the centre of Belgrade.
 Those are free to passengers and painted with a blue color.
 The line is circular and has eight stops, going from Obilićev venac to Studentski trg, then Kosančićev venac and back to Obilićev venac.

 Seasonal buses

 In addition to regular lines, six seasonal ones exist.
 Five of them, operating under the names ADA-1 through ADA-5, provide public transport to Ada Ciganlija, known as the Belgrade's sea.
 Those begin working on the last Saturday of June.
 The sixth one, line 400, goes from Voždovac to the peak of the Avala Mountain.
 It starts operation on May 1.
 All six lines work until September 1.